shopware5/devdocs/source/developers-guide/attribute-system/index.md

 ```

 ### Backend view configuration
-All above examples only creates or updates the attribute table schema but won't display the attribute in the corresponding backend module.
+All above examples only create or update the attribute table schema but won't display the attribute in the corresponding backend module.
-The backend view configuration can be configured over the `$data` parameter which can contains all properties of the `\Shopware\Models\Attribute\Configuration`.
+The backend view configuration can be configured over the `$data` parameter which can contain all properties of the `\Shopware\Models\Attribute\Configuration`.

 ```
 <?php